 Mitigation Assistance Programs

 The New Jersey Department of Community Affairs (DCA), Division of Disaster Recovery and Mitigation is partnering with communities that have been impacted by severe repetitive flooding damage to elevate eligible residential properties, resulting in lower flood insurance premiums.
-Participating property owners may be eligible to receive a grant through the Mitigation Assistance Program that fully covers the cost of construction to mitigate their property and supplements the cost of dislocation during construction.
+Participating property owners may be eligible to receive financial assistance to help cover the cost of construction to mitigate their property and supplement the cost of dislocation during construction.

 The Federal Emergency Management Agency (FEMA) determines which residential properties are potentially eligible for mitigation assistance based on repetitive flooding incidents in the past and risk of significant damage in future flood events.